schneems/rust_macro_tutorial/docs/proc_macro_complete.md

 //! you only wanted to have one output for a combined `os_distribution` and `os_version` in one output
 //! like "OS (ubuntu-22 to ubuntu-24)".
 Alternatively, you can use <https://github.com/schneems/magic_migrate> to
 //! re-arrange your struct to only have one field with a custom display.
+//!
 CODE
 %>
 ```

+And make sure it works as expected:

 ```
 :::>> $ cargo clippy